 The Ministry of Education (Department of Higher Education), Government of India established Rashtriya Veda Vidya Pratishthan in Delhi under the Chairmanship of Hon'ble Education Minister (then Minister of Human Resource Development) under the Societies Registration Act, 1860 (XXI of 1860) on 20th January, 1987.
-The Government of India notified the resolution in the Gazette of India vide no 6-3/85- SKT-IV dated 30-3-1987 for establishment of the Pratishthan / for preservation, conservation, propagation and development of oral tradition of Vedic studies (Veda Samhita, Padapatha to Ghanapatha, Vedanga, Veda Bhashya etc.), recitation and intonation of Vedas etc. and interpretation of Vedas in scientific lines.
+The Government of India notified the resolution in the Gazette of India vide no 6-3/85- SKT-IV dated 30-3-1987 for the establishment of the Pratishthan for preservation, conservation, propagation and development of oral tradition of Vedic studies with the interpretation of the Vedas in scientific lines.
 In the year 1993 the name of the organization was changed to Maharshi Sandipani Rashtriya Veda Vidya Pratishthan (MSRVVP) and it was shifted to Ujjain, Madhya Pradesh.

-The National Education Policy of 1986 and Revised Policy Formulations of 1992 and also Programme of Action (PoA) 1992 have mandated Rashtriya Veda Vidya Pratishthan for promoting Vedic education.
-The importance of India's ancient fund of knowledge, oral tradition and employing traditional Guru's for such education was also emphasized in the PoA.
+The National Education Policy of 1986 and Revised Policy Formulations of 1992 and also Programme of Action (PoA) 1992 have mandated Rashtriya Vedvidya Pratishthan for promoting Vedic Education.
+The importance of India's ancient fund of knowledge; oral tradition and employing traditional Guru's for such education was also emphasized in the PoA.

-In accordance with the aspirations of the nation, national consensus and policy in favour of establishing a Board for Veda and Sanskrit Education at national level, the General Body and the Governing Council of MSRVVP under the Chairmanship of Hon'ble Education Minister, Government of India, have set up "Maharshi Sandipani Rashtriya Veda Sanskrit Shiksha Board" (MSRVSSB) in tune with the mandate of the Pratishthan and its implementation strategies.
-The Board is necessary for the fulfillment of the objectives of MSRVVP as envisioned in the MoA and Rules.
-The Board has been approved by the Ministry of Education, Government of India and recognized by the Association of Indian Universities, New Delhi.
-The bye-laws of the Board have been vetted by Central Board of Secondary Education and curriculum structure have been concurred by the National Council of Educational Research and Training, New Delhi.
-It may also be mentioned here that the report of "Vision and Roadmap for the Development of Sanskrit - Ten year perspective Plan", under the Chairmanship of Shri N. Gopalaswamy, former CEC, constituted by the Ministry of Education Govt. of India in 2015 recommended for establishment of a Board of Examination for standardization, affiliation, examination, recognition, authentication of Veda Sanskrit education up to the secondary school level.
-The committee was of the opinion that the primary level of Vedic and Sanskrit studies should be inspiring, motivating and joyful.
+In accordance with the aspirations of the nation, national consensus and policy in favour of establishing a Board for the Veda and SanskritEducation at national level, the General Body and Governing Council of MSRVVP under the Chairmanship of Hon'ble Education Minister, Government of India have set up "Maharshi Sandipani Rashtriya Veda Sanskrit Shiksha Board" (MSRVSSB) in tune with the mandate of Pratishthan and its implementation strategies.
+The Board has been approved by the Ministry of Education, Government of India and recognized by Association of Indian Universities, New Delhi.
+The bye- laws of the Board have been vetted by Central Board of Secondary Education and the curriculum structure has been concurred by the National Council of Educational Research and Training, New Delhi.

+It may also be mentioned here that the report of "Vision and Roadmap for the Development of Sanskrit - Ten-year perspective Plan," under the Chairmanship of Shri N. Gopalaswamy Former CEC, constituted by the Ministry of Education, Govt. of India in 2015 recommended for establishment of a Board of Examination for standardization, affiliation, examination, recognition, authentication of the Veda Sanskrit education up to the secondary school level.
 It is also desirable to include subjects of modern education into Vedic and Sanskrit Pathashalas in a balanced manner.
-The course content of these Pathashalas should be designed to suit to the needs of the contemporary society and also for finding solutions to modern problems by reinventing ancient knowledge.
+The committee observed that the examinations conducted by the Board should have legally valid recognition enjoying parity with modernBoard system of education.